LoginRadius/docs/content/references/sdk/ruby-sdk/index.md

-##### Webhook Subscribe (POST)
+#### Webhook Subscribe (POST)

- API can be used to configure a WebHook on your LoginRadius site.
+This API can be used to configure a WebHook on your LoginRadius site.
 Webhooks also work on subscribe and notification model, subscribe your hook and get a notification.
 Equivalent to RESThook but these provide security on basis of signature and RESThook work on unique URL.
 Following are the events that are allowed by LoginRadius to trigger a WebHook service call.